2nd SS Panzer Division Das Reich: Murder of civilians in Yugoslavia

 During the invasion of Yugoslavia in April 1941, members of the division committed crimes against the civilian population as well as Yugoslav prisoners of war in the area of Alibunar (Vojvodina, Serbia) where an estimated 200 people were murdered.
 51 corpses were found in a mass grave in Alibunar's Serbian Orthodox Church's yard, as well as 54 others in the nearby settlement of Selište.
 The crimes were committed as a retaliation for the involvement of armed civilians during the fighting in the area and the murder of the regimental adjutant.

 Murder of Jews in Minsk

 A support unit of the division aided an SS extermination group in the slaughter of 920 Jews near Minsk in September 1941.

 Tulle massacre

 After the Allied second front opened on 6 June 1944, all resistance groups joined "into the uprising".
 Part of the division was ordered to attack the rural strongholds of French Resistance fighters as it moved to Normandy.
 After a successful FTP offensive on 7 and 8 June 1944, Das Reich was ordered to the Tulle-Limoges area.
-The arrival of the SS troops "rescued the beleaguered" army troops and ended the fighting in the city of Tulle.
+The arrival of the SS troops "rescued the beleaguered" army troops and ended the fighting in the town of Tulle.
 On 9 June, in reprisal for the German losses, the SS hanged 99 men from the town and another 149 were deported to Germany.